-The CCAC extends its sincere thanks to all those responsible for submitting the 2012 animal data.
-Without the work and dedication of animal care committee members and coordinators, investigators, and teachers, these annual comprehensive reports would not be possible.
+The CCAC extends its sincere thanks to all those responsible for submitting annual animal data for 2013.
+Without the work and dedication of animal care committee members and coordinators, investigators, and teachers, this report would not be possible.

 © Canadian Council on Animal Care, 2015